 Assertiveness, Ruth Shaw, Assistant Headteacher The Priory School

 The alliance has been successful with the following CPD supporting grants:

 Teacher Subject Specialism Training Grants Maths - Secondary Schools

 These courses will focus on existing Maths teachers, with the aim of building the capacity of non-specialists who may be able to move into a maths role.
 In addition it aims to upskills non-specialists who are currently teaching this subject and those looking to return to the profession.
 All courses are free of charge and some funding is available for supply.

 Building capacity through post initial teacher training (ITT) SKE a school led model - purpose of the project is to increase teacher capacity in Maths by providing a range of SKE training

 Salop & Herefordshire Maths Hub

 Working to improve maths learning by developing teachers, CPD and producing resources.
 Please click here to find out more.

-To view additional CPD opportunities across all phases please visit the North Shropshire Teaching School Alliance and Darwin Teaching School Alliance links below:
+To view additional CPD opportunities, primarily primary phase, please visit the North Shropshire Teaching School Alliance and St Peters Learning Centre, please see links below: